fiza-aslam/fiza-aslam.github.io/README.md

 Findings from analysis stage will be shared and this is supported with visualizations created above.
 ### Key Findings
 - Summary statistics show majority of individuals are lightly active and average daily step is 7638.
 This is less than the recomended number of steps individuals should take per day.
-- Daily activity useage shows users record more data on Tuesday, Wednesday and Thursday.
+- Daily activity usage shows users record more data on Tuesday, Wednesday and Thursday.
 This shows an unequal distribution in the week and may be due to users not using their devices on weekends due to leisure time.
 Howvever, Monday is still lower so this could suggest a limitation to the dataset of missing data.
 - Relationship between sedentary minutes and total steps is negative, as expected.
 - Relationship between total daily steps and total daily calories is positive.
 - Relationship between total time asleep and total time in bed is positive, suggesting individuals do not struggle much to fall asleep.
 Average time asleep is 6.98hours and average time in bed is 7.64hours.
 Piechart shows that a large amount of individuals, 54%, are not getting the recomended amount of sleep whilst 46% are.